 Read our Majority Vote Policy

-Achieving high standards of ethical behaviour at Innergex means that neither an employee, executive, board member or third-party acting on its behalf will engage, directly or indirectly, in bribery, kick-backs, payoffs, extortion, fraud, embezzlement, money laundering, illegal financing of political parties, facilitation payments or any other illegal or fraudulent business practices.
+Achieving high standards of ethical behaviour at Innergex means that neither an employee, director, Board member or third-party acting on its behalf will engage, directly or indirectly, in bribery, kick-backs, payoffs, extortion, fraud, embezzlement, money laundering, illegal financing of political parties, facilitation payments or any other illegal or fraudulent business practices.
 The Anti-Corruption and Anti-Bribery Guidelines outline the rules in place to ensure team members act in accordance with Innergex’s core values and expectations while complying with applicable anti-bribery or anti-corruption laws.
-The use of Corporation’s funds or assets, as well as the use of personal funds or assets, for any unlawful, improper, or unethical purpose is strictly prohibited.
+The use of the Corporation’s funds or assets, as well as the use of personal funds or assets, for any unlawful, improper, or unethical purpose is strictly prohibited.
 There are also very strict rules for the giving or receiving of gifts, entertainment or charitable donations; relations with public officials; and the conduct of third-party representatives.
-These guidelines are reviewed every year by the Board of Directors of Innergex.
+These guidelines are reviewed every year by the Board.

 The Board has three standing committees, the Audit Committee, the Corporate Governance Committee and the Human Resources Committee.
 Each committee has a separate set of roles and responsibilities to carry out the Corporation’s long-term vision.
-Each committee is governed by a Charter which ensures both effective decision-making and collaboration within the Board of Directors Committees.
-The Charters are tools used to clarify accountabilities, establish expectations and develop metrics to ensure the long-term success of Innergex Renewable Energy Inc.
+Each committee is governed by a Charter which ensures both effective decision-making and collaboration within the Board Committees.
+The Charters are tools used to clarify accountabilities, establish expectations and develop metrics to ensure the long-term success of the Corporation.

 The Audit Committee’s responsibilities include maintaining a relationship with the external auditor; overseeing financial information and public disclosures; complaints regarding auditing matters; hiring policies; succession planning; and review and assess management’s program of risk assessment.
 The role of the Committee is to oversee the compliance of the Corporation with respect to applicable governmental and authorities’ legislation and regulation pertaining to financial information disclosure; adequacy of the accounting principles and decisions regarding the presentation of financial statements; fair presentation of the Corporation’s financial situation in its quarterly and annual financial statements; timely disclosure of relevant information to shareholders and to the general public; and implementation of efficient internal controls for all of the Corporation’s transactions and review of such controls on a regular basis.